Medtracker-Polygon-Bootcamp/Medtracker_Final/README.md

 Now let's go to Visit as manufacturer.
 The manufacturers have the privilege to create products, so in your metamask, make sure you're in the address for Manufacturer.

+Enter in any random details and click Add products.

 ![Screenshot 2022-12-04 at 22 27 24](https://user-images.githubusercontent.com/29931071/205520019-0b61a3d3-3d52-49dc-b4db-5bd7e532dfac.png)

-Enter in any random details and click Add products.
+You can also explore Third Party, Delivery Hub and Customer section.

 4. Explorer - https://radiant-torte-1a22b6.netlify.app/explorer